 Breast milk typically increases in volume between days 2 -5, but some parents experience a delay.(3) Sometimes babies are really sleepy or have a hard time at breast and it makes feeding even more complex.
 When your baby doesn’t take in enough milk over 24 hours, dehydration is a risk.

-When not enough milk is transferred from the lactating parent to the baby there is a risk of the baby becoming dehydrated.
+When not enough milk is transferred from mom to the baby there is a risk of the baby becoming dehydrated.
 This might happen if the baby is not able to nurse efficiently and transfer milk well.
-A baby needs to be latched on deeply to the breast/chest to remove milk.
+A baby needs to be latched on deeply to the breast to remove milk.